ahellis/Millennial/pages/issues.md

 title: Index of Crossroads Issues
 ---

+Below are .pdfs of the currently avaialble CR issues for private use only.

+© 2017-2019, Crossroads Magazine, Published independently at the University of Vermont's Print and Mail Center by Crossroads Editorial Staff, Burlington, VT 05401

+All rights reserved.
+No portion of the following magazine issues may be reproduced in any form without permission from the publisher, except as permitted by U.S. copyright law.

+For permissions contact: crossroadsmagazine.uvm@gmail.com

+##Index of Issues:

 * <a href="../assets/copies/2018-3_Issue3.pdf" download="2018-3_Issue3.pdf">Issue #3 March, 2018</a>
 * <a href="../assets/copies/2018-8_Issue4.pdf" download="2018-8_Issue4.pdf">Issue #4 August, 2018</a>